sderev/lmterminal/README.md

 * **Custom Templates**: Design and use your personalized toolbox of templates to streamline and automate your workflow.
 * **Read From `stdin`**: Using pipes, `lmt` can read from `stdin`, enabling you to use file content as a prompt.
 * **Command-Line & Template Requests**: `lmt` offers the flexibility of making requests directly from the command line or using pre-designed templates.
+* **Vim Integration**: As a CLI tool, it can easily be integrated in Vim as a filter command.

 ## Installation